 Do Casual Browser Games Actually Train Your Brain?
 What the Science Says

-A look at the real cognitive benefits of twenty minutes a day on 2048, Tetris, and Snake — and the common mistakes that cancel them out.
+A look at the real cognitive benefits of twenty minutes a day on 2048, Tetris, and Snake, and the common mistakes that cancel them out.

-Published April 26, 2026 · By Shivam Kumar · 6 min read · Guides
+Published April 26, 2026 · By Shivam Kumar · 7 min read · Guides

 Why "casual" is not the same as "useless"

-Four measurable skills that casual games improve
+Four skills that casual games can help with (and the honest caveats)

 1. Visuospatial reasoning